 Today, all-round filmmaker Josef von Sternberg (1894-1969) is best remembered as the man behind UFA’s first talking picture, “Der Blaue Engel” (1930, a.k.a.
-“The Blue Angel”) which launched the career of Marlene Dietrich who played Lola-Lola, the seductive cabaret singer in top hat and silk stockings who destroyed the life of an infatuated elderly professor, a character played by Emil Jannings.
+“The Blue Angel”), which launched the career of Marlene Dietrich.
+She played Lola-Lola, the seductive cabaret singer in top hat and silk stockings, who destroyed the life of an infatuated elderly professor, character played by Emil Jannings.
 The film was simultaneously shot in Berlin in German and English versions.

-By that time however, Mr. von Sternberg, who left his native Vienna at age seven, arrived in the U.S. in 1901, and had settled in Hollywood by 1924, was already an established film director in America ever since he had made “The Salvation Hunters” (1925), the first time he demonstrated his own, groundbreaking and unique visual style and interplay of light and shade.
+By that time, however, Mr. von Sternberg, who left his native Vienna at age seven, arrived in the U.S. in 1901, and had settled in Hollywood by 1924.
+He was already an established film director in America ever since he had made “The Salvation Hunters” (1925), the first time he demonstrated his own, groundbreaking and unique visual style and interplay of light and shade.
 The film was followed by another screen classic, “Underworld” (1926), Hollywood’s first gangster film.

 Mr. Josef von Sternberg collected everything and he archived his own life, which his son had nicely stored in huge plastic boxes: there were numerous photographs from when he was a boy, also from the silent era, and a lot of them with him on the set of his films in the 1920s and 1930s; before he became a director in the mid-1920s, he traveled in Europe and there were his passports; his paintings, including a self-portrait—painting was a passion of his—and telegrams; contracts; letters; his address book; five press books that were professionaly put together for him with all news articles in American newspapers; audio recordings; cancelled checks from the banks; records of what he spent through the years; original silent film scripts, one of them written in Vienna in the Spring of 1922 and registered in 1923 for American copyright, another one bought by Mary Pickford in 1925; early scripts that weren’t produced; publicity stills; a huge amount of photo albums covering his whole life while every page of every album tells an incredible story on its own through hundreds (possibly thousands?) of stills that have never been published anywhere—and so much more, including material what we usually tend to discribe as ‘memorabilia.’